John H. Corcoran

-Corcoran's father, John Hubert Corcoran, Sr. was a member and President of the Cambridge Common Council and the Cambridge Board of Aldermen.
+Corcoran's father, John Hubert Corcoran Sr. was a member and President of the Cambridge Common Council and the Cambridge Board of Aldermen.

 Early life

-Corcoran was born on January 15, 1897, to John Hubert Corcoran, Sr. and Ann M. (Ford) Corcoran.
+Corcoran was born on January 15, 1897, to John Hubert Corcoran Sr. and Ann M. (Ford) Corcoran.

 Corcoran attended Harvard College, he graduated with an A.B. in 1918.

 On April 23, 1918, Corcoran enlisted as a Private in the U.S. Coast Artillery, he was assigned to Fort Strong in Boston Harbor.
 Corcoran was promoted to Corporal on June 20.
 On July 4, Corcoran was assigned to the Coast Artillery Officers Training Camp, Fort Monroe, Virginia and promoted to Lieutenant.
 Corcoran was later transferred to Fort McKinley, Portland, Maine and the 33rd Coast Artillery, Camp Abraham Eustis, Virginia.
 He was discharged on December 11, 1918.

-Corcoran returned to Harvard and received an MBA in June 1920.
+Corcoran returned to Harvard and received an M.B.A. in June 1920.
 Corcoran wrote his graduate theses on the Departmental Layout of the Proposed store of a Coöperative Society.